mdeguzis/SteamOS-Tools/README.md

 # Latest Updates, News, and discussions
 ***

 For the latest change details, please see the commits page and [libregeek.org](http://www.libregeek.org/category/steamos-tools/) for overall change details.
-You can also follow development, and engage in discussion by joining the IRC channel `#libregeek`w located under the irc.freenode.net network.
+You can also follow development, and engage in discussion by joining the IRC channel `#libregeek` located under the irc.freenode.net network.
 The main op is me "ProfessorKaos64".

 While I know folks I run into will send me friend requestes at time on Steam, please don't be offended if I do not accept it.
 I try to keep my list small and tidy to minimize notification clutter, keep general discussions to IRC, and to keep organized with discussions.
 I typically only add folks I have regular contact with, and will even prune the list at times.
 Thank you for understanding.